migueljo/fastapi-cursor/README.md

 # Dish Management API

 A FastAPI application for managing restaurant dishes.
+(Generated from the ground up using Cursor)

 ## Features